Arctic Maps – Exploring the New & Unknown

-Environment Vulnerability Index: A location and season specific index for environmental vulnerability of marine resources with respect to oil spill as external stressor.
+Environment Vulnerability Index: A location and season-specific index for the environmental vulnerability of marine resources concerning an oil spill as an external stressor.
 The vulnerability assessment was performed for the different ecological uses in about 100 areas of heightened ecological significance within the 17 Arctic Large Marine Ecosystems.

 The Arctic is in flux for ‘who’ is claiming ‘what’..
 The US, Russia, Canada, Norway and Danish are all staking their territory.

-But no one can tap the Arctic until all countries come to an agreement.
+But no one can tap the Arctic until all countries agree.
 Mineral extraction, natural gas, as well as potential shortcuts for shipping routes – the Arctic may be one of the last great frontiers for human development.

 NASA has some models forecasting ice-free summers in the Arctic Ocean.
 Disappearing sea ice jeopardizes mammal populations like polar bears.
 Polar bears have less time to hunt because of the early breakup of sea ice.
 The result is a shrinking polar bear population.
-Seals, walruses and seabirds hav shorter periods for nesting and feeding.
+Seals, walruses, and seabirds have shorter periods for nesting and feeding.

 Whether it’s human activity or the natural environment, these 5 Arctic maps help you truly understand the great North.